-- There’s improved neuromuscular coordination
+- Improved neuromuscular coordination

-- Our muscles become stronger and more powerful
+- Stronger and more powerful muscles

-Firstly, running fast is all about strength, power, and co-ordinated movements.
+First, running fast is all about strength, power, and co-ordinated movements.

-But, here’s the thing: this doesn’t just make you faster when sprinting, it actually improves endurance running as well.
+But here’s the thing: this doesn’t just make you faster when sprinting, it improves endurance running as well.

 Ok, so now you’re ready to give hill sprints a try.

-#1 Always include a good warm up
+#1 Include a good warm-up

-- Run the accelerations on the hill you will be using for the sprints.
-This keeps the warm up specific to hill running.
-Why is that important?…(well) your muscles work slightly differently when running up a gradient, so it’s important that the warm-up reflects this.
+- Run the accelerations on the hill you will use for the sprints.
+This keeps the warm up specific to hill running and the gradient of the hill.
+Why is that important?… Your muscles work slightly differently when running up a gradient, so it’s essential that the warm-up reflects this.